Open-Source-Compliance/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/OC-Reference-Tooling-Capabilities-Glossary.md

 - **Component**: any software element that is treated as a uniquely identifiable entity within the compliance process (e.g. proprietary, commercial, or FOSS component)
 - **Product**: a piece of software that is analysed by the compliance process for purposes of distribution
-- **Case Data**: the information defining the situation and circumstances of a foreseen distribution of a *product*, including the distribution license, any export related information, the foreseen audience (e.g. customers, partners, Open Source, regional constraints), etc.
+- **Business Context**: the information defining the situation and circumstances of a foreseen distribution of a *product*, including the distribution license, distribution channel, any export related information, the foreseen audience (e.g. customers, partners, Open Source, regional constraints), etc.

-## Core Capabilities
+## Compliance Capabilities

 ### Approval Flow<a name="approval-flow"/>
 **Mission: To help decentralising compliance work through approval**